With thermal hot springs, white sand beaches and enough volcanoes to make your head spin, New Zealand’s North Island is nothing short of spectacular.

 What to know before you hike the Tongariro Alpine Crossing:

-This hike should only be attempted from New Zealand Labour Day weekend in October to April 30th.
+This hike should only be attempted between the dates of New Zealand Labour Day weekend in October to April 30th.
 Other times of the year there is a serious risk of avalanche, sub-zero temps and snow and ice.

-The hike only a one-way trek, starting at Mangatepopo and ends at the Ketetahi Car park.
+The hike is only a one-way trek, starting at Mangatepopo and ends at the Ketetahi Car park.

 There is a 4-hour parking limit on the any vehicles at the Mangatepopo Starting Point car park.
 This is why people have to use a shuttle service.

-With the shuttle service, like Tongariro Expeditions, park your campervan/car in the parking lot, which is also near the finish line.
-But it is north of Hwy 46.
+With the shuttle service, like Tongariro Expeditions, park your campervan/car in the parking lot north of Hwy 46 near the finish line.

 You will have to book this service a few days in advance, possibly a week ahead during the busy season.